Skip to content

 mistralrs run -m <base-model> --lora "<lora-repo-1>;<lora-repo-2>"

-X-LoRA loads multiple adapters with a learned scaling head selecting per-token weighting.
+X-LoRA loads multiple adapters with a learned scaling head that selects per-token weighting.
+The ordering file maps adapters to the scaler's output positions.

 Terminal window